Vinnie Pasquantino Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 16th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 15th in the league.

-- The Cardinals have a 4.27 team ERA that ranks 16th among all MLB pitching staffs.
+- The Cardinals' 4.32 team ERA ranks 17th across all MLB pitching staffs.

-- Cardinals pitchers combine to allow the ninth-fewest home runs in baseball (56 total, one per game).
+- The Cardinals give up the 10th-fewest home runs in baseball (58 total, one per game).

-- Wainwright gets the start for the Cardinals, his fifth of the season.
-He is 2-0 with a 6.33 ERA and 10 strikeouts in 21 1/3 innings pitched.
+- Mikolas (3-1) takes the mound for the Cardinals in his 12th start of the season.
+He's put together a 4.23 ERA in 61 2/3 innings pitched, with 48 strikeouts.

-- His last time out came on Tuesday against the Cincinnati Reds, when the right-hander threw 5 2/3 innings, surrendering five earned runs while allowing eight hits.
+- His last appearance came on Thursday against the Cincinnati Reds, when the right-hander tossed seven scoreless innings while giving up five hits.

-- The 41-year-old has amassed an ERA of 6.33, with 4.2 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.